-(1) Purpose.
-This section provides an overview of the cleanup process that typically will occurs at a site following the discovery of where a release or threatened release of a hazardous substance to the environment has been discovered with an emphasis on sites being cleaned up under order or consent decree.
+This section provides an overview of the cleanup process that typically occurs at a site following the discovery of a release or threatened release of a hazardous substance to the environment.
 See WAC 173-340-510 for an overview of the administrative options for investigating and cleaning up a site.
-If there are any inconsistencies between this section and any specifically referenced sections, the referenced section shall governs.
+If there are any inconsistencies between this section and any specifically referenced sections, the referenced section governs.